archagon/cyrillic-transliterator/README.md

 ## Techniques

 Transliteration can be done in one of five ways.
 (At the moment, three are functional.)
-My current preference is for the **keylayout file** method, along with the **Service** to deal with selected text.
+My current preference is for the **input method** technique, along with the **Service** to deal with selected text.
+(For details, please see the relevant Wiki page.)

 ### Input Method